cylixlee/OpenSpecContinuum/README.md

 **Slash Commands (set up first)**
 Slash commands are created by `openspec init` for your selected tools and become available after restarting your editor/assistant.
 Once configured, `openspec update` refreshes their content without creating new files.

+- `/openspec-learn`: *Continuum-only*, learn about the project context, OpenSpec workflow, existing specifications, and active changes.
 - `/openspec-proposal`: draft a change proposal and spec deltas.
 - `/openspec-apply`: implement approved tasks in code.
-- `/openspec-refine`: Continuum-only, refine proposal artifacts without code changes.
+- `/openspec-refine`: *Continuum-only*, refine proposal artifacts without code changes.
 - `/openspec-archive`: archive a completed change and update specs.

 For full usage docs and CLI behavior, read the upstream